 Consume small amounts of target and compounds

 Every little bit counts.
-Saving on costly sample and library compounds means you can do more screening or use them in other projects.
+Saving on costly samples and library compounds means you can do more screening campaigns or projects.

 Finding true hits faster is the most important step in making your drug discovery workflow efficient.
 With Dianthus, you’ll find hits quickly and move on to hit validation confidently, whether it’s fragment-based or small molecule single-dose screening.

 Spend less time sorting through the strong and weak binders.
 Dianthus generates easy-to-interpret affinity ranking tables and histograms to help you quickly decide on the right candidates and start lead optimization sooner.